Cindicator Price Reaches $0.0013 (CND)

 Cindicator Token Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Cindicator directly using U.S. dollars.
-Investors seeking to trade Cindicator should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
+It is usually not possible to purchase alternative cryptocurrencies such as Cindicator directly using US dollars.
+Investors seeking to acquire Cindicator should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Cindicator using one of the exchanges listed above.

 Receive News & Updates for Cindicator Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Cindicator and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.